Daring To Ride A Bike And 5 Other Ways Women Are Changing The World

 There's been pushback.
 Male students at a madrassa once confronted them.
 "They were kicking the girls," she recalled, and she heard them shout, "Why don't your brothers stop you?
 Cover yourself and go pray!
 Go home!"

-The teenage sisters who said 'bye bye' to plastic bags in Bali
+The teenage sisters who said "bye bye" to plastic bags in Bali

-Five years ago, two teenager sister decided they were going to do something about the plastic problem on their island of Bali.
+Five years ago, two teenage sisters decided to do something about the plastic problem on their island of Bali.

 And Bye Bye Plastic Bags was born.